Differential Pressure Sensors Optimize Data Center Cooling

 This is the full rack view from the front.
 The differential pressure sensor’s first tube is mounted at the front of the rack, where the cooled air enters the cabinet.
 There is also an LCD sensor and Sensor Status Light on top of the rack.

-Full Rack View of cabinet analysis sensor
+Full Rack View of cabinet analysis sensor in AKCP test data center

 On the front rack door, the Thermal Map’s temperature sensors can also be seen, and there is a Swing Handle Lock installed to secure the door.